reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 60. [[NR Insights] Data app permissions setting does not fully prevent other users from modifying/changing changing data related to your data app ](https://hackerone.com/reports/388743) to New Relic - 10 upvotes, $750
 61. [Upgrade menu exposes the mobile application token meant to only be visible to administrators ](https://hackerone.com/reports/447975) to New Relic - 10 upvotes, $750
 62. [Full name of other accounts exposed through NR API Explorer (another workaround of #476958)](https://hackerone.com/reports/520518) to New Relic - 10 upvotes, $750
-63. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
+63. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 10 upvotes, $0
-64. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
+64. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 10 upvotes, $0
-65. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $512
+65. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
-66. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 9 upvotes, $0
+66. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
-67. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 9 upvotes, $0
+67. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $512
 68. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 9 upvotes, $0
 69. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
 70. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500